-Love-In’s annual Summer Love-In two week festival returns this year with physical training, somatic sessions and creative practice starting July 28 to August 9, 2025.
+Love-In’s annual Summer Love-In Festival returns this year with two weeks of physical training, somatic sessions, and dance workshops July 28 to August 9, 2025.

-Engage with local and national artists and attend our annual performance series, PS: we are all here!
+Engage with established movement artists and attend our annual performance series, PS: we are all here!

 This year’s festival artists are…